mbrlabs/Mundus/README.md

 ## Building
 Gradle is used as build tool.
 You can simply import this project into Eclipse/Netbeans/IntelliJ as Gradle project and execute the editor:run task.
 Dependencies will be fetched automagically.
-If you're more of a terminal guy, type "gradle editor:run" and hit enter.
+If you're more of a terminal guy, type "./gradlew editor:run" and hit enter.